-Johanna Richmond Psy.D. is a dedicated social psychologist graduating with distinction from the University of London.
+Johanna Richmond Psy.Dip. is a dedicated social psychologist graduating with distinction from the University of London.
 Johanna was also a BACP accredited psychotherapist whilst working in the UK and counselor with over 19 years of experience in multi cultural environments.
-Johanna is trained in various therapies and will guide you with the most suitable form of therapy.
+Johanna is trained in various therapies and will guide you with the most suitable form of therapy in a relaxed and private environment.

 It is not uncommon to experience times in our personal and professional lives when we are troubled by personal challenges, such as relationship conflict, feelings of depression and anxiety or even feeling trapped and discouraged with situations that we can’t seem to change.
 Sometimes these difficulties can affect our professional lives or the relationships we most value.